itemgiver/MovieLens/README.md

 ## Result

 Test RMSE = 0.7677 \
-You can see the results of other papers on the RMSE value in this link. \
+You can see the other results on the RMSE value in this link. \
 https://paperswithcode.com/sota/collaborative-filtering-on-movielens-10m?metric=RMSE

 Difference between the actual value and the predicted value Histogram \